Before I Forget (song): Music video

 The video for "Before I Forget" shows Slipknot performing the song unmasked and in casual clothes (all with black shirts), as opposed to their usual coveralls.
 The video makes use of strategic camera techniques in which the members' faces are never totally shown (in some instances, however, some of the band members' eyes are shown up close), thus keeping with the band's running theme of anonymity at the time.
 Their masks are shown next to them as they perform.
 At the end of the music video, the band immediately stops playing the song as it ends and they all walk away.

-As of March 2023, the music video for "Before I Forget" has over 250 million views on YouTube.

 The music video for "Before I Forget" was directed by Tony Petrossian and was voted as the "Most Rocking Video" by the Scuzz audience in the Top 100 Most Rocking Videos 2007.

 This music video also helped to garner the band its first and only Grammy Award win for "Best Metal Performance" in 2006.